-With cooler temps in the air and the leaves changing to all sorts of beautiful colors, fall is the perfect time to explore Madison with your running shoes on.
+With cooler temps in the air and the leaves changing to an array of beautiful colors, fall is the perfect time to explore Madison with your running shoes on.
 Read on for three suggested routes—each with varying distances but all with beautiful surroundings, guaranteed.

-Load up your iPod with a new playlist for your run, full of tunes that have a connection to Madison—artists from Madison, Badger fan favorites and other random links.
+Load up your phone with a new playlist for your run, full of tunes that have a connection to Madison — artists from Madison, Badger fan favorites and other random links.

 5k: Lakeshore Path

 What to Expect:

 The dirt-based Lakeshore Path, located on the edge of the UW-Madison campus, is a flat course with scenic views of Lake Mendota.
 In this shorter distance route, you will have the lake in your peripheral vision at all times and canopies of colored leaves overhead.

 As if running lakeside isn’t enough, this route also takes you past a few of the idyllic buildings on campus.
 The out and back route begins and finishes at the UW-Madison Memorial Union, where you can grab a bite from the iconic Brat Stand or a scoop of Babcock Hall ice cream to replace the calories you burned on your run.